9 Best Practices for Ensuring Cloud Compliance of Healthcare Data

 4. Log and Monitor Data Usage and Access

 By logging and monitoring access and data usage, IT managers can determine all information and details accessed or which applications and resources were used across the organization.
 Most IT Managers will preset thresholds for alerting of such activity since it is not possible with today’s workloads to have a single human being able to review server logs of activity.
-This aids in the detection of suspicious activities and the implementation of security controls where necessary.
-In a security incident, healthcare organizations will precisely locate where the error has occurred and find solutions for its causes and efficient mitigation strategies.

 5. Whenever Possible, Encrypt Data